 Property Vegetation Plans (PVPs)

-A PVP is a voluntary, legally binding agreement between a landholder and the local CMA, and may be obtained for a number of reasons, including:
+A PVP is a voluntary, legally binding agreement between a landholder and the Local Land Services (LLS), and may be obtained for a number of reasons, including:

 - applying for native vegetation incentive funding

 - to protect native vegetation for future generations.